stfc/PSyclone/doc/claw.rst

 Omni Compiler
 ^^^^^^^^^^^^^

+The Omni Fortran compiler is distributed as a sub-module within the CLAW git repository.
+See the INSTALL.md file that comes with CLAW for instructions on building and installing that version.

-The Omni Fortran compiler is available from http://omni-compiler.org/.
+Alternatively (e.g. if you haven't git-cloned the CLAW repository), the Omni Fortran compiler is available from http://omni-compiler.org/.
 PSyclone has been tested with version 1.2.2 but should work with any version that is more recent than this.

-In order to build it you will first need to install yacc, flex and the Java development kit.
+In order to build Omni you will first need to install yacc, byacc, libxml2-dev, flex and the Java development kit (we have tested with version 7).
+You will also need an MPI-wrapper for your C compiler.
+For gcc this is provided by e.g. OpenMPI or MPICH.
+See README.md in the Omni root directory for information on configuring and building.

 Once Omni has been built and installed it will need to be available on your PATH so that PSyclone can find it.